ngneat/spectator/MIGRATION.md

 The `MockComponent` and `MockDirective` were deprecated in v3 and have been removed in v4.
 Please use the corresponding mock functions from the `ng-mocks` library.

+### Component Providers

+In Spectator v3.x, due to a bug, all components default `providers` were removed by default.

+As of Spectator 4, the component providers are only replaced if you explicitly specify them using `componentProviders`.

 ## DEPRECATIONS :warning:

 Let's now discuss what we have deprecated, but not completely removed.
 Before Spectator releases v5, you will need to remove and replace all use of the following functionality: